safiranugroho/safira.me-11ty/blog/004-til-design-systems.md

 ## 🤓 Take time to understand CSS.

 When writing CSS, it's good to *really* understand what each property does before choosing to apply them.
-One little decision could snowball into an unnecessary change in the component's API.
+One little decision could snowball into an unnecessary change to the component's API.
 For example, the decision between positioning an element with `absolute` versus `fixed`.
 As you probably know, `absolute` positions an element relative to its parent, while `fixed` positions it relative to the viewport.
 Because of this behavior, a bug was found in a component that uses the `absolute` positioning on one of its elements.

 The fix, we decided, would be to change the element's position to `fixed`.
 However, this is considered a breaking change because a public prop controls this positioning based on the enum that it accepts.
 Changing this element's positioning would completely change the component's behavior when interacting with other elements.